lilanka/FOUNDATION/assembler/Readme.md

 ```python3
 python3 assembler.py --i <assembly_file>
 ```
-Also
+also
 ```python3
 python3 assembler.py --i <assembly_file> --o <out_file.bin>
 ```

 ### TODO
 * Only supports few instructions.
 Add other instructions.
-* Supports for $x_i$ based register naming. where $i = 0, 2, ..., 31$.
+* Supports for x based register naming.
 Add register mapping which is more dynamic for user.
 * Just list based search.
-Use an Hash Table for searching.
+Use a hash table for searching.